jpick713/NFL-Neural-Net/README.md

 # NFL-Neural-Net

-This neural net was used to ytain on data from NFL NextGen stats
+This neural net was used to train on data from NFL NextGen stats

 Data was cleaned up, scaled, and encoded
 Then custom loss function was made according with a cdf